 (1) If an authorised person is of the opinion that a person given a direction under regulation 10 has not complied with it, the authorised person may enter the property and carry out all or any of the requirements of the direction.

-(2) All expenses incurred by an authorised officer under subregulation (1), together with interest at the rate prescribed for the purposes of section 52(2) of the Act, are a debt due by the person to whom the direction was given to the Protection Board, and may be sued for and recovered in a court of competent jurisdiction.
+(2) All expenses incurred by an authorised officer under subregulation (1), together with interest at the rate prescribed for the purposes of section 52(2) of the Act, are a debt due by the person to whom the direction was given to the State, and may be sued for and recovered by the Director General on behalf of the State in a court of competent jurisdiction.

+[Regulation 13 amended in Gazette 17 Dec 2010 p.
+6418.]

 Part 4 — Structural pinewood

 14. Terms used